FAQ - Frequently Asked Questions

 What is required to earn my Private Pilot's License?

-To earn you private pilot's license you will need to:
+To earn you private pilot's license (ASEL - airplane single engine land) you will need to:

-- Receive and log the required aeronautical knowledge - ground instruction time with your CFI
+Receive and log the required aeronautical knowledge - ground instruction with your CFI

-- Receive and log the required aeronautical experience - 40 hours minimum, 80-100 hours typical; consisting of flight time with a CFI and solo
+Receive and log the required aeronautical experience - 40 flight hours minimum, 80-100 flight hours typical; consisting of flight time with a CFI, and solo flight time

-- Pass the practical test - oral and flight test, typically all day
+Pass the practical test - oral and flight test, typically takes all day

 The training is done in three phases, with a specific milestone at the end of each phase: